 The often-repeated advice to eat breakfast like a king, lunch like a prince and dinner like a pauper is especially true as you age into your 50s and beyond.
-“Most people need to eat fewer calories overall when they hit their 50s, and it's best to eat most of your calories earlier in the day and not be locked into the idea that you need three big meals a day.
+Most people need to eat fewer calories overall when they hit their 50s, and it's best to eat most of your calories earlier in the day and not be locked into the idea that you need three big meals a day.
 You need calories early in the day to rev up your metabolism and give you energy for the things you need to do, and it's fine to have a good-sized meal at lunchtime, but eating a lot in the evening may interfere with your sleep as your body works to digest the food.
 Most people in their 50s don't need a lot of calories for the activities they do at night.
 Those extra calories that aren't burned off just contribute to weight gain.

 The National Osteoporosis Foundation recommends a bone mineral density test after age 50 if you have risk factors such as being menopausal or having a family history of osteoporosis.
-Although not directly related to your heart, “conditions that predispose to osteoporosis also predispose to heart disease -- namely, inactivity and poor diet.
+Although not directly related to your heart, conditions that predispose to osteoporosis also predispose to heart disease -- namely, inactivity and poor diet.
 A bone mineral density test may pick up thinning bone problems that could predispose you to falls.
 If you fall, you may not be able to exercise for a while, which could set you up for weight gain and health problems.
 Strong bones help you have a strong heart.

-In your 20s and 30s, there tends to be a lot to be excited about –love, marriage, babies being born, careers taking off.
+In your 20s and 30s, there tends to be a lot to be excited about: love, marriage, babies being born, careers taking off.
 By the time you reach your 50s, those big life events may be in your past, and you may instead be facing an empty nest, parents who are dying or already gone and the denouement of your career.
 Volunteering is a great way to bring more positives into your life.
 Whether it's by starting a new group related to a cause you care about or helping out someone in your community, having something that you're committed to can have a very positive impact on your lif.

 60s and Over: